HerrSchtevie/Journals-of-Jyggalag/README.md

 ---

-🎮 **System Requirements for Journals of Jyggalag - 🛡️ Performance / Reserved Performance Profiles** 🎮
+🎮 **System Requirements for Journals of Jyggalag - 🛡️ Performance Profile** 🎮

 Optimized for Lower-End Hardware | Reduced Visual Load